junxit/us-congress-code/title-42/chapter-6a/sec-300m.md

 ## Notes

 1 So in original.
+Probably should be “waiver”.

+2 So in original.
 Probably should be “non-Federal”.

 ### Prior Provisions